ccxt/ccxt/wiki/Manual.md

     'has': {

         'CORS': false,  // has Cross-Origin Resource Sharing enabled (works from browser) or not

-        'publicAPI': true,  // has public API available and implemented, true/false 'privateAPI': true, // has private API available and implemented, true/false

         // unified methods availability flags (can be true, false, or 'emulated'):